alexvictoor/todo-tuto-redux/README.md

 - connect properly FilterLink.tsx (fill the gaps)
 - implement a new reducer (reducers/visibilityFilter.ts)
 - update the redux store instantiation (reducers/index.ts)
+- and finaly update "map state to props" function of VisibleTodoList component in order to display all, completed or only active todos.

 That's all folks!